kubos/kubos/docs/ecosystem/services/scheduler.rst

 Tasks can have their scheduled time of execution specified using three different
 fields: ``delay``, ``time``, and ``period``.
 The ``delay`` field specifies a delay before the task executes.
-The ``time`` field specifies a time when the task will be executed.
+The ``time`` field specifies a UTC date and time when the task will be executed.
 The ``period`` field indicates the app should be executed on a recurring basis and specifies the period of recurrence.
 The ``delay`` field is required, except when using the ``time`` field.
 The ``time`` and ``period``